Born in Buenos Aires, Argentina, Luciana Lamothe works with performance, drawing, photography and video, although her practice is mainly sculptural.

-In September 2018, Lamothe will be taking part in the upcoming Basel Cities Public Art Program in Buenos Aires curated by Cecilia Alemani.
+In September 2018, Lamothe also took part in Basel Cities Public Art Program in Buenos Aires, curated by Cecilia Alemani.

 She was awarded the Art Dubai residency programme at UEA (2019), the Lichter Art Award in Frankfurt, Germany (2011) and the Kuitca Scholarship from Torcuato Di Tella University, Buenos Aires (2010-2011).

 She took part in the Factatory residency, Lyon (2022), she was artist-in-residence at Atelier Ni, Marseille (2021), at MANA Wynwood, USA (2016) and at Skowhegan, Maine, USA (2007).

 Her work is part of public and private collections such as Centro Galego de Arte Contemporánea (CGAC), Santiago de Compostela; Fundación Itaú Cultural, Buenos Aires; Museo Arte Contemporáneo de la Provincia de Buenos Aires (MAR); Museo de Arte Contemporáneo de Rosario (Castagnino+MACRO), Santa Fe; Museo de Arte Moderno de Buenos Aires (MAMBA); Museum of Fine Arts (MFA), Texas and 21C Museum Hotels, Kentucky, among others.